TunaHim/wind-energy-agentic-analysis/README.md

 - January 2020–2024
 - January 2036–2040

-The agent operates on a North Sea subset (0–10°E, 50–62°N) and can calculate daily wind-speed distributions, wind-power density, spatial differences, and sensitivity to 10 m-to-100 m power-law assumptions.
+The agent operates on a North Sea subset ( −5–13°E, 50–62°N) and can calculate daily wind-speed distributions, wind-power density, spatial differences, and sensitivity to 10 m-to-100 m power-law assumptions.
 Five Januarys per window are suitable for an exploratory prototype, not a definitive climate trend or bankable energy assessment.
 The agent is required to report these caveats.

 ## Local EERIE Cache

-The extraction workflow stores only the decoded regional records under `C:\\Users\\LENOVO\\largeData\\eerie_north_sea_expanded_corrected\\January` and `...\\July`; it does not persist the global EERIE source chunks.
+The extraction workflow stores only the decoded regional records under `C:myfolder\January` and `...\\July`; it does not persist the global EERIE source chunks.
 The cache is resumable at two-day chunk boundaries and is intended to be created once during preprocessing.
 The Streamlit app loads the compact January Parquet files from the corrected cache and does not download raw EERIE chunks during an interviewer session.

 For the January-only deployment, the two required Parquet files are approximately 19 MB each (about 39 MB total), plus a small manifest.
 The chunk directories, July files, raw EERIE data, and API keys do not need to be uploaded to GitHub.
 The current `.gitignore` excludes Parquet files by default, so deployment packaging must explicitly include only the two prepared January artifacts.